Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Results

+The other factor, namely $1/\hat{\rho}$, is computed by averaging $1/\rho$ over a regular subdivision of the lattice $\Gamma$, as~described in Section~\ref{subsec:int_fields_dens}.
+Figure~\ref{fig:avrho} shows $1/\hat{\rho}$ computed in the three regions for subdivisions by $q=4-12$.
+We see convergence for practical purposes when $q=6$, except~near the separatrix. {The}~convergence near the separatrix is less good, because~analyticity of the AL coordinates fails in the separatrix limit, but~the true value of $1/\hat{\rho}$ is just the time-average of $1/\rho$ along the hyperbolic closed fieldline ($\approx$1.94399).
+The approach of $1/\hat{\rho}$ to the separatrix value is consistent with the form $\delta \Psi \log \delta \Psi$, as~is to be expected from the typical logarithmic divergence of return times near a hyperbolic periodic orbit.
+We use $q=6$ in our calculations of enclosed~volume.

-In the case of tori within a magnetic island, the visualisation on the $(\phi,\vartheta)$ plane is insufficient, as these coordinates are not well suited to describing an island torus.
-In these coordinates, the $v$-orbit appears to oscillate around the $u$-line, as shown in the right-hand inset of figure~\ref{T12_diagram_island}.
+In the case of tori within a magnetic island, the~visualisation on the $(\phi,\vartheta)$ plane is insufficient, as~these coordinates are not well suited to describing an island torus.
+In~these coordinates, the~$v$-orbit appears to oscillate around the $u$-line, as~shown in the right-hand inset of Figure~\ref{T12_diagram_island}.
 But the first apparent intersection of the $v$-orbit with the $u$-line is actually an illusion caused by a two-to-one projection of the flux surface to $(\phi,\vartheta)$.
 This apparent first crossing triggers the code to search for a second crossing ($N_c = 2$, instead of $1$ as in the two other regions).

-For Theorem~\ref{thm4}, choosing $\gamma$ to be a $u$-line (i.e. $\psi$ = constant and $2\vartheta-\phi$ = constant), we have that,
+For Theorem~\ref{thm4}, choosing $\gamma$ to be a $u$-line (i.e., $\psi$ = constant and $2\vartheta-\phi$ = constant), we have that,

-Therefore, the volume formula for this example again takes a form similar to that in Theorem~\ref{thm1}: $dV = 2\pi \bar{T}\, d\Psi,$ where the average $\bar{T}$ is computed using the unscaled magnetic field $B$.
+Therefore, the~volume formula for this example again takes a form similar to that in Theorem~\ref{thm1}: $dV = 2\pi \bar{T}\, d\Psi,$ where the average $\bar{T}$ is computed using the unscaled magnetic field $B$.
 We found it to be sufficiently accurate when estimated by averaging the first ten crossings.

-Figure~\ref{avT_regions} shows the averages of the return time, $\langle T\rangle_N$, over the first $N$ crossings as a function of $\Psi$, with $N=1, 10, 20, 30$, in the three regions: inner, island, and outer.
-The first plot uses $|\Psi|$ on the $x$-axis (rather than $\Psi$, which is negative there) to make it go from the magnetic axis on the left to the separatrix on the right.
-The value of $\Psi$ corresponding to the separatrix is indicated by a vertical dashed line in all three subplots, coinciding with the divergence of $T$.
+Figure~\ref{avT_regions} shows the averages of the return time, $\langle T\rangle_N$, over~the first $N$ crossings as a function of $\Psi$, with~$N=1, 10, 20, 30$, in~the three regions: inner, island, and~outer.
+The~first plot uses $|\Psi|$ on the $x$-axis (rather than $\Psi$, which is negative there) to make it go from the magnetic axis on the left to the separatrix on the right.
+The~value of $\Psi$ corresponding to the separatrix is indicated by a vertical dashed line in all three subplots, coinciding with the divergence of $T$.

-In the next subsections, we give a little more detail about how we determine the lattice generators and give the results for the enclosed volumes, for the three types of flux surface in this example.
+In the next subsections, we give a little more detail about how we determine the lattice generators and give the results for the enclosed volumes for~the three types of flux surface in this~example. \FloatBarrier